epfl-dlab/GoogleTrendsAnchorBank/README.md

 # Installation

-First you need to set up a Python virtual environment and install the packages listed in `requirements.txt`:
+First you need to set up a Python virtual environment and install the required packages:

 1. Activate your virtual environment ([instructions](https://docs.python.org/3/tutorial/venv.html)).
 (Note that G-TAB was written and tested using Python 3.8.1.)

-2. Install the packages listed in `requirements.txt` using your preferred package manager.
+2. Install the packages listed in [`requirements.txt`](requirements.txt) using your preferred package manager.
 For instance, if you use pip, simply run this command:

 ~~~
 pip install -r requirements.txt